vistadataproject/documents/README.md

 ## Features

-*Unique features of this prototype include:*
+*Unique features of this project and approach include:*

 Feature | Details
 ---|---